 A coal power plant demolition serves as a poignant historical moment for the Navajo

-In a small plane flying west out of Farmington, N.M., America’s energy transition appeared to be proceeding in an orderly fashion — a sea change measurable in megawatts, acreage and emission particle parts per million.
+In a small plane flying west out of Farmington, New Mexico, America’s energy transition appeared to be proceeding in an orderly fashion — a sea change measurable in megawatts, acreage, and emission particle parts per million.

 Mike Eisenfeld of San Juan Citizens Alliance was our tour guide, his voice crackling over the intercom.